holandes22/rafee/README.md

 In order to run the unittests:

-    ./runtests.sh  # Linux only, for windows you can check the script to know what to do
+    ./runtests.sh [-m] # Linux only, for windows you can check the script to know what to do

+The -m flag run the migrations.
+This is only needed to generate initial migrations (until they are comitted) or whenever a change in the models is done.
+Otherwise it can be left out to run the tests faster

 running tests with coverage: